Satellite-im/Warp/docs/identity/interface.md

 Multipass::updateOwnIdentity(id: PublicKey | "Username#short_id", PartialIdentity);
 ```

+The cache is updated to reflect our profile changes.
+This allows us to optimistically update UIs without waiting for on chain transactions to process.

 #### Create Identity

 This should only be called once, this is used to create a new account on the system.
 Calling this will store the encrypted PrivateKey on disk.
 Calling again will overwrite the previous account which cannot be retrieved unless the PrivateKey was backed up.
+The PrivateKey will be encrypted by the supplied `passphrase` so that it's not readable on disk.

 ```rs
 Multipass::createIdentity(passphrase: String, identity: Identity) // Returns PublicKey, stores encrypted private key